facebookresearch/ParlAI/parlai/crowdsourcing/projects/humaneval/single_model_eval/README.md

 # Crowdsourcing task for single-model per-turn and per-dialogue evaluations

 Code to run the human crowdworker evaluations on a single model at a time from [Smith, et al. "Human Evaluation of Conversations is an Open Problem: comparing the sensitivity of various methods for evaluating dialogue agents" (2022)](https://arxiv.org/abs/2201.04723).
-This crowdsourcing task will collect both per-turn evaluations (SM-Turn in the paper) and a final evaluation at the end of the conversation (SM-Dialog in the paper).
+This crowdsourcing task will collect both evaluations of engagingness, humanness, and interestingness after every model response (SM-Turn in the paper) and a final evaluation of 1-to-5 Likert scores of those same metrics at the end of the conversation (SM-Dialog in the paper).

 ## Collecting evaluations

 To launch HITs, run `python run.py` in this folder.
-All Hydra flags are as in the human/model crowdsourcing task in `parlai/crowdsourcing/tasks/model_chat/`, which this crowdsourcing task is a custom version of.
+All Hydra flags are as in the human/model crowdsourcing task in [`parlai/crowdsourcing/tasks/model_chat/`](https://github.com/facebookresearch/ParlAI/tree/main/parlai/crowdsourcing/tasks/model_chat), which this crowdsourcing task is a custom version of.

 To specify the set of models that you want to evaluate, pass in a custom YAML file with the `mephisto.blueprint.model_opt_path` flag.
 The example `task_config/model_opts.yaml` file specifies the set of models evaluated in the paper:
 - `blender_3B`: (**BlenderBot3B** in the paper) The 2.7-billion parameter variant of the [BlenderBot 1.0 model](https://parl.ai/projects/recipes/)